 We can’t really set a specific date on the beginning of sustainable fashion.
 But already in the 1960s, the hippie rebellion made it popular to be aware of the materials you wrap around your body.
 Natural materials were preferred and a simple and less material way of life embraced.

-In the 1970s, second-hand became very popular and shops selling pre-loved items where suddenly not only for people who couldn’t afford clothes from the fashion shops.
+In the 1970s, second-hand became very popular and shops selling pre-loved items were suddenly not only for people who couldn’t afford clothes from the fashion shops.
 Through the 1980s, anti-fur movements also became more and more popular and sustainable fashion was getting a grip.

 But through the 90s fast fashion and high street chains became more and more common, and sustainable fashion was kind of forgotten.